Ab-categories

 There are many familiar categories in which the hom-sets have additional structure:

-We are going to focus on the examples of the categories Ab and R-Mod, in which the hom-sets have the structure of abelian groups.
+Rather than make this precise in full generality, let's focus on the examples of the categories Ab and R-Mod, in which the hom-sets have a (natural) structure of abelian groups.

 Definition of Ab-category

-An Ab-category (also called a preadditive category) is a category A in which each hom-set HomA(a,b) is an abelian group and for which the composition is bilinear.
+An Ab-category (also called a preadditive category) is a category A in which each hom-set HomA(a,b) has the structure of an abelian group, in such a way that composition is bilinear.
 In other words, for morphisms f,f:ab and g,g:bc we have

 (g+g)(f+f)=gf+gf+gf+gf.